ZhgChg.Li

 6. Run or Control + r

-If an error occurs, it will directly prompt in the Console and terminate the script.
+If an error occurs, it will be shown directly in the Console and the script will stop.

 7. Debugging

-If an error occurs, it will pause and open the Debug View on the right side.
+If an error occurs, the execution will pause and open the Debug View on the right.

-> _Another point to note is formatting; in some browsers, pressing "Control + [" for indentation may trigger a return to the previous page, so be cautious!_
+One more thing about formatting: in some browsers, pressing “Control + [” to indent may trigger the back action to the previous page, so be careful!

-- It is recommended to install this Extension to connect Google Apps Script with git, enabling version control functionality to prevent accidental changes.
+• It is recommended to install this Extension to connect Google Apps Script with git, enabling version control to prevent accidental loss of work.

-- If you encounter Push/Pull Errors or if it does not respond when clicked, please follow the steps above: "Options" -> Connect to Github or re-verify Google authorization.
+• If you encounter a Push/Pull Error or clicking has no response, please first follow the steps above: “Options” -> Connect to Github or re-verify Google authorization.

 Logger Message

-You can use the following Script in conjunction with Debug to print Debug Logs in the Console below.
+You can use the following script with Debug to print debug logs in the Console below.

 Logger.log("Hi")

-• Scheduled triggers: Execute once every X minutes, X hours, X days, X weeks, X months
+• Scheduled trigger cycle: execute once every X minutes, X hours, X days, X weeks, or X months

-• Specific date triggers: Execute at YYYY-MM-DD HH:MM
+• Trigger on specific date: Execute at YYYY-MM-DD HH:MM

-Error notification settings allow you to configure how you will be notified when the script encounters an error.
+Error notification settings allow you to configure how you are notified when the script encounters an error.

-The first time you execute/deploy or add imported services and resources, you need to re-run the identity authorization.
-After authorization, all subsequent executions will use the identity you authorized, so ensure that the account you authorize (usually the current one) has access to the resource or service. (e.g. you need to have access to that Google Sheet).
+The first time you run/deploy or add new services/resources, you need to reauthorize.
+After authorization, all executions will run under your authorized identity, so make sure the account you authorize (usually the current one) has the necessary permissions for those resources or services (e.g., access to the specific Google Sheet).

 After the account selection pop-up appears, choose the account to authorize execution (usually the current Google Apps Script account):

-If you see “Google hasn’t verified this app,” it is because the app we are developing is for personal use and does not need to go through Google verification.
+The message “Google hasn’t verified this app” appears because the app we are developing is for personal use only and does not require Google verification.

 Simply click “Advanced” -> “Go to XXX (unsafe)” -> “Allow”:

-After understanding the basic knowledge, we can write the program for the first function.
+After understanding the basics, we can start writing the code for the first feature.

 We create the following multiple files to conveniently store different objects.